2 charged in plot to solicit attacks on minorities, officials and infrastructure on Telegram

 Humber, 34, of Elk Grove, California, and Allison, 37, of Boise, Idaho were arrested Friday.
 It was not immediately clear if either had an attorney who could speak on his behalf.

+“The risk and danger they present is extremely serious,” said Assistant Attorney General Matthew Olsen, the Justice Department’s top national security official.
+He added: “Their reach is as far as the internet because of the platform they’ve created.”

+Telegram is a messaging app that allows for one-on-one conversations, group chats and large “channels” that let people broadcast messages to subscribers.
+Though broadly used as a messaging tool around the world, Telegram has also drawn scrutiny, including a finding from French investigators that the app has been used by Islamic extremists and drug traffickers.

-The founder and CEO of Telegram, Pavel Durov, was detained by French authorities last month on charges of allowing the platform’s use for criminal activity.
-Durov responded to the charges by saying he shouldn’t have been targeted personally.
+Telegram’s founder and CEO, Pavel Durov, was detained by French authorities last month on charges of allowing the platform’s use for criminal activity.
+Durov responded to the charges with a post last week saying he shouldn’t have been targeted personally and by promising to step up efforts to fight criminality on the app.

+He wrote that while Telegram is not “some sort of anarchic paradise,” surging numbers of users have “caused growing pains that made it easier for criminals to abuse our platform.”